Welcome to the CU Green Labs Shared Ultra-Low Temperature Freezer Program!

 - Freezer space will be rented out based on actual, current laboratory needs...not on future space needs.

-- CU Green Labs or a Freezer Manager will assist your lab with setting up Quartzy initially for all the freezer boxes you wish to store.
+- CU Green Labs will assist your lab with setting up Quartzy initially for all the freezer boxes you wish to store.
 Once boxes are established in Quartzy and you have been granted access to Quartzy, the lab is responsible for sample-level inventorying.

-- Important: If you need to add a new freezer box or bulkier item to the shared freezer, please contact CU Green Labs or the Freezer Manager.
+- Important: If you need to add a new freezer box or bulkier item to the shared freezer, please contact CU Green Labs.
 You must contact us because only administrators in Quartzy can add new locations to a freezer.
 Likewise, if you consolidate your samples and remove a freezer box permanaently from the freezer, please contact us and tell us which Quartzy box location to make available again for another lab to use.

 - Labs will be required to physically label their freezer boxes in shared freezers with the Rack Letter + Box Number + Lab Name